Title: Ketamine for chronic pain: risks and benefits.

 Journal: British Journal of Anesthesia

 Abstract: Ketamine was first synthesized in 1962, patented in Belgium in 1963, and approved for human use by the US Food and Drug Administration in 1970.
 Unlike inhalation anaesthetics, ketamine provides analgesia, preserves airway reflexes, offers haemodynamic stability, and maintains respiratory drive, which gives ketamine an excellent safety profile.
 It is therefore a favoured choice for trauma triage, use in man-made and natural disasters, and for many other patients with compromized haemodynamic stability.
-However, side-effects, such as agitation, hallucinations, and panic attacks, have limited its clinical use as an anaesthetic in affluent countries.
+However, side-effects, such as agitation, hallucinations, and panic attacks, have limited its clinical use as an anesthetic in affluent countries.
 Lately, ketamine has found new uses in clinical medicine in addition to renewed threats to its availability.

 Link to Full Text